Home » Victorian Authors List » John Clare Biography

 Who was John Clare?

-Termed as the ‘poet of the labouring class’, John Clare’s contribution to the poetry has made him a prominent figure of the 19th-century poetry.
-His descriptive writings were appreciated by readers and critics alike for its portrayal of nature and his own vulnerable self.
+Termed the ‘poet of the labouring class’, John Clare’s contribution to poetry has made him a prominent figure of 19th-century poetry.
+His descriptive writings were appreciated by readers and critics alike for their portrayal of nature and his own vulnerable self.

 He wrote several poems and prose pieces but unfortunately, they reached the audience only after his death.